 In the early 1900’s in Oxnard, California, Japanese and Mexican farm laborers worked side by side as beet pickers.
 When farm owners formed an organization in an attempt to pay migrant workers’ wages in the form of store credit at local, expensive stores, and replace them with Anglo workers, the migrant groups united to stage the “first successful agricultural strike” in Southern California.
 Through their organized efforts they were able to force the farm owners to return to their original payment terms.

 The attempt to undermine the progress of the JMLA and sow division between the workers proved unsuccessful, as the Mexican workers returned the charter and insisted that Japanese and Chinese workers should be included.

 During this time, the Japanese-Mexican Labor Association (JMLA) was formed.
 A multi-racial labor union whose purpose was to negotiate directly with farm owners to raise wages, this was a unique collaboration as many members did not speak English.
 Meetings were held with both Japanese and Spanish translators.
 Leadership consisted of both Japanese and Mexican farmworkers and students.
-This union demonstrates the tangible power of marginalized groups when they come together for a common purpose.
+This union demonstrates the tangible power of groups when they come together for a common purpose.
 Though there were language barriers, Japanese and Mexican workers had shared experiences of targeted social inequality and racism, which they repurposed into something purposeful, impactful, and truly special.